 Step Three: Slowly add the cream as you whisk to incorporate it into the shallots and whiskey.

 Step Four: Allow the sauce to cook and thicken.
 Be sure to taste it and make sure the seasoning is just right.
-Once the it is done, pour it over the meatballs or have it available to dip the meatballs.
+Once it is done, pour it over the meatballs or have it available to dip the meatballs.

-How to serve Venison Meatballs
+How to Serve Venison Meatballs

 I made these as an appetizer to be served with a toothpick or small fork.
 These can be fun if you are planning a tapas-style meal and this is one of your small plates.
 If you are planning to serve these along with other appetizers, consider including Smoked Jalapeno Poppers, Smoked Cheesy Potatoes, Lamb Chops, and BBQ Ribs.